gajdipajti/sysadmin-tools/README.md

 sysadmin-tools
 ==============

-Tools for a system administrator
+* Tools for a system administrator
+* munin-node with wifi for openwrt